statofu/statofu-react/README.md

 );
 ```

 Note that, this example can be optimized in different ways like rendering the HTML body as a stream.
-When using it in the real world, it is supposed to be tailored to real-world cases.
+When using it in the real world, we should tailor it to real-world needs.

 ## APIs